StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

   * Metrics data is retrieved using the Splunk saved search configured in the Splunk metrics Agent check.
   * Events data is retrieved using the Splunk saved search configured in the Splunk events Agent check.
 * StackState Agent V1 pushes retrieved data and events to StackState:
-  * The API Integration StackPack is required for all Splunk data.
-  * Splunk topology data also requires the Splunk Topology StackPack to be installed.
+  * Splunk topology data requires the Splunk Topology StackPack to be installed.
 * StackState translates incoming data:
   * [Topology data](#topology) from the Splunk saved searches configured in the Splunk topology Agent check is translated into components and relations.
   * [Metrics data](#metrics) from the Splunk saved search(es) configured in the Splunk metrics Agent check is available in StackState as a metrics telemetry stream.